rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 sudo nano /etc/ssh/sshd_config
 ```

-Now change the line `ChallengeResponseAuthentication no` to `ChallengeResponseAuthentication yes` so it looks like this:
+Now change the line `KbdInteractiveAuthentication no` to `KbdInteractiveAuthentication yes` so it looks like this:

 ```
 # Change to yes to enable challenge-response passwords (beware issues with
 # some PAM modules and threads)
-ChallengeResponseAuthentication yes
+KbdInteractiveAuthentication yes
 ```

 Add the following line to the bottom of the file, which indicates to `sshd` that it needs both an SSH key and the Google Authenticator code: